zhoubihn/clisp-notes/key-points.md

 8. In Common Lisp, each symbol is an atom.

+    Differently from other atoms, symbols in Common Lisp are usually evaluated to some objects other than itself.
+    That is to say, **symbols in Common Lisp act the role of function names, macros, type names, variables, and so on, in other programming languages.**

+    For details of symbols in Common Lisp, we refer to [symbols.md](symbols.md).

 In Common Lisp, atoms are separated by whitespace and/or parentheses, but whitespaces and parentheses in strings are exception.
 Note that atoms in a pair of parentheses are members of a list.
 For example,